Want to know how to start a blog?

-2. Select the plan you would like to purchase.
-You have the option of the basic, plus and pro plans.
-If you intend to have only one domain and one website, you will be fine with the basic plan.
-If you think you may have multiple websites, you might want to purchase the plus plan.
+Select the plan you would like to purchase.
+You have the option of the hatchling, baby, and business plans.
+If you intend to have only one domain and one website, you will be fine with the hatchling plan.
+If you think you may have multiple websites, you might want to purchase the baby plan.

-Additional options will be checked, but you may uncheck them before purchasing.
+4. Select additional services.
+Additional options may be checked, but you may uncheck them before purchasing.
 These are options that you might want to purchase, but are not necessary.

 Once you’ve purchased a domain and hosting, you will need to install WordPress onto your blog.
 WordPress.org was developed as a blogging platform, so it’s no surprise that it’s the top choice for bloggers.
 Though there are many others out there, I believe this is the easiest platform to set up.